matykiewicz/midi_seq_poc_py/presets/README.md

 # Notes

 Music needs MIDI messages stored alongside.
 Instruments and mappings are convenience data structures.
-They only make sense for new music piece.
+They only make sense for a new music piece.
+Mapping between instruments, MIDI IDs and channels are used to generate blank music "sheet".

 We prefer YAML over JSON because YAML allows comments.